 At locations where a Control Phone(s) is provided it shall be installed in a prominent position at the Control Point suitable for use by operational staff.
 The Control Phone has pre-programmed settings to allow rapid dialling.
 This feature is provided for making Routine Control Calls and Emergency Control Calls.
 An incoming Routine Control Call is indicated by a continuous ringing signal.

-In both the above cases Emergency Control Calls automatically override network congestion by disconnecting routine calls and are presented with a distinctive ringing signal at the ENCC.
+In both the above cases Emergency Control Calls automatically override network congestion by disconnecting lower priority calls and are presented with a distinctive ringing signal at the ENCC.

 On receipt of an incoming Control Call, operational staff must be made aware that the ENCC or the Relevant Transmission Licensee’s Control Centre is making either a Routine Control Call or Emergency Control Call to the User.
 Incoming Emergency Control Calls from the ENCC or the Relevant Transmission Licensee’s Control Centre shall be presented in a way that distinguishes them from Routine Control Calls and gives them the appropriate priority.
 Facilities must be provided to allow for the rapid initiation of Routine and Emergency Control Calls to the ENCC or the Relevant Transmission Licensee’s Control Centre.